1. What Masculinity Can’t Confront, It Tries to Control

 One proposed way to mitigate this dynamic is for DL men to engage exclusively with others who also perform DL identities, thereby restoring symmetry around secrecy and risk.
 When both partners share similar visibility constraints, they reduce the need for constant explanation, policing, or one‑sided control over the relationship’s narrative.

-In many UK Black gay male spaces, conflict often goes underground—not because confrontation is absent, but because visibility itself carries risk.
-Three sociological forces help explain why.
+In many UK Black gay male spaces, conflict often goes underground—not because confrontation disappears, but because visibility itself carries risk.
+Four forces help explain why.

-First, the concept of precarious manhood treats masculinity as a fragile status that men must continually prove and protect[9].
-Public challenges can threaten that status—particularly when there is risk of visible embarrassment or loss—making open conflict seem dangerous.
+First, the concept of precarious manhood frames masculinity as a fragile status that men must continually prove and protect[9].
+Public confrontation, therefore, becomes risky, particularly when an opponent’s unpredictability heightens the chance of visible loss or embarrassment.

 Second, hegemonic masculinity explains how social hierarchies reward those who embody the dominant masculine ideal within a given context [2].
 In some UK Black communities, this ideal often privileges calm, emotionally restrained, and non‑reactive dominance.
 Men who control situations rather than openly confront them.